 A former cop turned stay-at-home wife and mom, the Purposeful Nest creator, started the blog to document the preschool activities she was doing with her young children.
 She showcases arts & crafts inspiration, homeschooling resources, printables, recipes, and more on the blog.
-Ashley’s “resources for the purposeful mom” has been seen on trivago magazine, Parade, and Good Housekeeping.
+Ashley’s “resources for the purposeful mom” has been seen on trivago Magazine, Parade, and Good Housekeeping.

 35) Kristin Cavallari

-Like her co-star, Lauren Conrad, Kristin was catapulted into fame by her reality tv presence.
+Like her co-star, Lauren Conrad, Kristin catapulted into fame by her reality tv presence.
 As she got older, her priorities of being “the mean girl” changed to being a businesswoman, wife, and mother.
 The reality TV star continued on the reality television path with her show – Very Cavallari – which documented her life in Nashville with her husband and three kids.
 However, the show put the strained relationship between Kristin and her husband, which ultimately ended in divorce, on display.
 Through her platforms, she gives viewers an inside look at what it is like being a businesswoman and single mom while also maintaining a healthy co-parenting relationship with her now ex-husband.

 36) Love That Max

 Ellen Seidman is the mom behind Love That Max, a blog supporting parents of children with special needs and disabilities.
 Not everyone understands the joy and pain of being a parent to a child with a disability.
-Through her own experience with her son Max, Ellen shares honest stories about her motherhood journey and expresses solidarity with other parents in a similar position to support and strengthen them.
+Through her own experience with her son Max, Ellen shares honest stories about her motherhood journey.
+She expresses solidarity with other parents in a similar position to support and strengthen them.

 After her daughter developed severe food allergies to phosphates, a common ingredient in processed foods, Laura Fuentes spent months of recipe testing and recreating lunches to the point where other parents began asking her to share recipes and create a simple plan they could follow with little to no kitchen experience.
 The thing that surprised her most was the number of parents who struggle to make healthy and fresh school lunches due to busy lives or the struggle to come up with new ideas.
 She hopes to make a difference in family nutrition by sharing new recipes, kitchen tips, and lunch ideas with others.